IC teams ‘setting themselves up for failure’, according to report

 “There’s a common complaint amongst IC professionals that we are not taken as seriously as some other enabling functions in our organisation.
 Why should we be if we don’t apply the most fundamental management principles to our work?”

 “Perhaps we feel that ‘strategy’ is a dirty word, perhaps we are a little scared of planning and governance or perhaps we don’t want to think that the rules apply to us,” he continues.
 “But for the profession to flourish and deliver real, sustained value to our organisation, we must get the basics right.
 A strategy shouldn’t be a dusty tome left on a shelf.
 It is a living, breathing and (at best) a very simple roadmap aligned to the ‘parent’ strategy of the organisation.
 Get it right and both you and your stakeholders will see the benefits.”

 Read original article here.

 Read our latest (2018) Inside Insight Report.
-If you are interested in talking to one of experienced consultants about developing your career in internal communications, or would like help with hiring the best talent into your team, please call us today: Sara Tehrani for permanent opportunities or Andy Macleod for interim opportunities.
+If you are interested in talking to one of experienced consultants about developing your career in internal communications, or would like help with hiring the best talent into your team, please call us today: Sara Tehrani for permanent opportunities or Matthew Gibbs for interim opportunities.